kbagwe/ITCS_6100_group_18/README.md

 **3)  Business Problem or Opportunity, Domain Knowledge (link to information on domain relative to data, problem, or opportunity)**

+  Some of the business problems that are being addressed are

+- Lowering churn: the downward trend of number of trips taken over the period of available data is analysed.
+This could be due to the customers opting for public transportation.

+- CAPEX optimization: The fuel consumption and maintenance of cars is correlated with trip locations and how riders and taxis are assigned to each other.
+Predicting signs of wear and tear of various parts of the car based on the car's entire historical trip data is dealt as well.

+- Cross-selling: Bundling of various vender services in a subscription package is correlated with increased trips taken by the subscribers.

 **4)  Research Objectives and Question(s) (what you are trying to describe or predict with the data)**

    a.
 Pick-up and drop-off dates/times, pick-up and drop-off locations, trip lengths, itemized rates, rate kinds, payment methods, and driver-reported passenger counts are all captured in the yellow and green cab trip records.
 Technology providers authorized under the Taxicab and Livery Passenger Enhancement Programs (TPEP/LPEP) gathered and supplied the data utilized in the linked datasets to the NYC Taxi and Limousine Commission (TLC).